 Length: Variable

 This field contains one ROHC packet with only feedback, i.e. a ROHC packet that is not associated with a PDCP SDU as defined in clause 5.7.4.

+6.3.12 SDU Type

+Length: FFS

+PDCP SDU type, i.e. Layer-3 Protocol Data Unit type as specified in [13].
+PDCP entity may handle the SDU differently per SDU Type, e.g. header compression is applicable to IP SDU but not Non-IP SDU.

 7 State variables, constants, and timers